 I covered the special show for Music Existence and the full gallery is now available here.

-I covered the sold out show for the venue and more photos are now available on their Facebook page here.
+I covered the show for Live Nation/Irving Plaza and photos of both performances are now live on Irving Plaza’s Facebook page here.

-I covered the show for Music Existence and the full gallery is available here.
+I covered the show for Live Nation/Irving Plaza and the full gallery featuring all three acts is now available here.